MenaceInc/MenaceInc.github.io/_posts/2016-04-25-how_to_reset_a_git_repository.markdown

 ---
 layout: post
-title: "Quick and easy way to reset your git repo"
+title: "How to reset a git repository"
 date: 2016-04-25
 categories: git
 ---